Attentive Temporal Pooling for Conformer-based Streaming Language Identification in Long-form Speech: Experiments

 \subsection{Datasets and evaluation metrics}

 Our model is trained to distinguish between 65 different languages\footnote{The list of the 65 languages: Afrikaans, Amharic, Arabic, Azeri, Belarusian, Bulgarian, Bengali, Catalan, Chinese, Czech, Danish, German, Greek, English, Spanish, Basque, Farsi, Finnish, Filipino, French, Galician, Gujarati, Hebrew, Hindi, Hungarian, Armenian, Indonesian, Icelandic, Italian, Japanese, Javanese, Georgian, Khmer, Kannada, Korean, Lao, Lithuanian, Latvian, Malayalam, Marathi, Malay, Burmese, Norwegian, Nepali, Dutch, Polish, Portuguese, Romanian, Russian, Sinhala, Slovak, Slovenian, Serbian, Sundanese, Swedish, Swahili, Tamil, Telugu, Thai, Turkish, Ukrainian, Urdu, Vietnamese, Cantonese, Zulu.}.
 The training and evaluation utterances comprise anonymized voice queries from Google Assistant, and long-form utterances extracted from YouTube videos\footnote{The YouTube dataset only covers 61 languages, with Chinese, Filipino, Cantonese and Zulu missing.} transcribed by human annotators.
-The average length of a voice queries is about 3.3 seconds with a standard deviation of 1.5 seconds, while the average length of a long-form utterance is about 20.7 minutes with a standard deviation of 10.6 minutes.
-The size of the training set for each language varies from 1M to 20M utterances (including both voice queries and long-form)\Quan{TODO: table or bar chart?}; while the size of the evaluation set for each language is around 20K utterances for voice queries, and 20K utterances for long-form.
+The average length of a voice query is about 3.3 seconds with a standard deviation of 1.5 seconds, while the average length of a long-form utterance is about 20.7 minutes with a standard deviation of 10.6 minutes.
+The size of the training set for each language varies from 1M to 20M utterances (including both voice queries and long-form); while the size of the evaluation set for each language is around 20K utterances for voice queries, and 20K utterances for long-form.
 We use a pretrained Voice Activity Detector (VAD) to remove the non-speech parts from the utterances for both training and evaluation.
 MTR and SpecAug are applied to the training utterances as described in Section~\ref{sec:aug}.
-Since in this paper, we are more interested in unconstrained language identification, we use the softmax cross entropy loss during our training\footnote{In applications where the candidate languages are known, the TupleMax loss~\cite{wan2019tuplemax} is preferred.}, and optimize it with the Adam optimizer~\cite{kingma2014adam}.
+In this paper, we are interested in unconstrained language identification and use the softmax cross entropy loss with Adam optimization~\cite{kingma2014adam} in training\footnote{In applications where each request is constrained to a subset of candidate languages, the TupleMax loss~\cite{wan2019tuplemax} is preferred.}.